nereusx/dotfiles/README.md

 * install XFCE system sound theme for void-linux and xubuntu

+* ban ip addresses through iptables, there is a filter based on country of the IP, but you can add more easily.

 * several patches for each distro

 ## The ~/.jed directory